 Arrowhead Provincial Park is located in the heart of Muskoka near Huntsville.
 It is open year-round and offers a variety of activities depending on the season.
 To hiking, swimming and paddling in the summer to cross-country skiing, snowshoeing, skating in the winter.

-We’ve been to Arrowhead twice:
+We’ve been to Arrowhead three times:

 There are 15km of hiking trails at Arrowhead, some of which are used for cross-country skiing and snowshoeing in the winter.
 Below are some of the trails that we’ve hiked.